-The first thing to keep in mind when renting a trailer is to rent only from professional companies that specialize in towing and towing equipment.
-More than likely, specialized companies hire professional staff that can assist you in selecting and installing the proper towing equipment for your Infiniti vehicle.
+The first thing to keep in mind when renting any type of tow equipment, trailer, tow dolly, is to rent only from professional companies that specialize in towing and towing equipment.
+More than likely, specialized companies hire professional staff that can assist you in selecting and installing the proper towing equipment for your Infinitivehicle.

 When renting, make sure you have your vehicle owner's manual on hand so that you can reference the towing capacities for your specific vehicle.
-Use this data to help select the proper trailer to meet your anticipated towing needs.
-Never rent a trailer that exceeds the established towing capacities for your vehicle, and make sure that any related towing equipment you rent will be sufficient for the loaded trailer.
+Make certain that the tow equipment and components you rent not exceed your maximum towing capacity.
+Make sure that any related towing equipment you rent has the proper weight class rating for your maximum intended towed load weight, and the maximum Gross Combined Weight Rating.

 While you are there, ask questions.
 How much does the empty trailer weigh?
 How much weight will the trailer hold?
 What is the trailer's tongue load?
 With what type of brakes is it equipped (if any)?
-All of these factors have an effect on whether your Infiniti vehicle is capable of safely pulling that type of trailer or piece of equipment.
+All of these factors have an effect on whether your Infiniti vehicle is capable of safely pulling that type of trailer, dolly, or piece of tow equipment.